17-19 November 2017 - Dynamic Earth, Edinburgh

 The competition is open to all UK residents aged 11 and over.
 The three categories are: 11-17 years old, 18 and over, and NERC (NERC head office and centre staff and NERC-funded academics).

-The closing date for entries is 13 October 2017.
-Good luck!
+The closing date for entries was 13 October 2017.
+Thank you for all the great submissions.
+Good luck to all those who entered!

 You probably know all about things that make our air bad - like cars, planes, burning fuels...
 Now come and find out about what people are doing to make it better!
 We fund amazing science to understand what effects bad air has on people and the planet, what causes it and what we can do about it.